cilium/cilium/Documentation/cmdref/cilium-agent.md

       --http-retry-timeout uint                              Time after which a forwarded but uncompleted request is retried (connection failures are retried immediately); defaults to 0 (never)
       --hubble-disable-tls                                   Allow Hubble server to run on the given listen address without TLS.
       --hubble-event-queue-size int                          Buffer size of the channel to receive monitor events.
       --hubble-flow-buffer-size int                          Maximum number of flows in Hubble's buffer.
-The actual buffer size gets rounded up to the next power of 2, e.g. 4095 => 4096 (default 4095)
+If the number is not a power of 2, the buffer size gets rounded up to the next power of 2, e.g. 3000 => 4096 (default 4096)
       --hubble-listen-address string                         An additional address for Hubble server to listen to, e.g. ":4244"
       --hubble-metrics strings                               List of Hubble metrics to enable.
       --hubble-metrics-server string                         Address to serve Hubble metrics on.